kumu/docs/faq/what-are-loops.md

 1. Create your map with some elements and connections, as you would normally.
 2. Click on the green plus icon at the bottom of your map, and choose "Add loop".
 3. Click "detect loops automatically".
-4. A menu will pop up on the right side with the detected loops.
+4. A menu will pop up on the left side of your map with the detected loops.

 Some things to note:
 - Loops are ranked from shortest (least amount of elements) to longest (most elements).